balderdashy/sails-docs/reference/waterline/models/create.md

 | Type                | Description      |
 |---------------------|:-----------------|
-| ((dictionary?))	| For improved performance, the created record is not provided to this callback by default.
+| ((dictionary?))	| For improved performance, the created record is not provided as a result by default.
 But if you enable `.meta({fetch: true})`, then the newly-created record will be sent back.
 (Be aware that this requires an extra database query in some adapters.)

 ##### Errors